Shravan118/JAVA-OOPS-Concepts/UML README.md

 7)Deployment Diagram

-How will the software be deployed in a project like Waterfall method
+How like the software be deployed in a project, like Waterfall method